-What’s more, if we can make a switch to renewable energy, we can also save money.
-Renewable energy is clean and there is an endless amount of it.
-Once the systems have been put in place, the energy we generate is cheaper and more efficient.
+What’s more, if we can switch to renewable energy, we can also save money.
+Renewable energy is clean, and there is an endless amount of it.
+Once the systems have been put in place, our energy is cheaper and more efficient.

 Many of us have garden lighting and security lighting.
-There is now a large range of solar energy lights available.
-As the batteries are charged using sunlight, it means that the energy can then be used to power the lights during the evening.
+There is now a large range of solar energy lanterns available.
+As the batteries are charged using sunlight, we can then use the energy to power the lights during the evening.

-It is a simple switch than can avoid lights being needlessly used.
-Yet, when they are used they use an alternative source of power, ultimately saving energy.
+It is a simple switch that can avoid lights being needlessly used.
+Yet, when they are used, they use an alternative power source, ultimately saving energy.

 In fact, it is not just homeowners who can make the changes as businesses can too.
-Solar-powered lighting also makes it possible for developing countries to move away from using kerosene.
-Through reducing kerosene use we reduce emissions from both burning to light homes and the manufacturing process2.
+Solar-powered lighting and solar ovens also make it possible for developing countries to move away from using kerosene.
+By reducing kerosene use, we reduce emissions from burning to light homes and the manufacturing process2.

 Most of us have access to energy from the sun and the wind.
-There is no shortage of either which means that we can harness both and power our homes, leading to sustainable and off-grid energy at home.
+There is no shortage of either which means that we can harness both and power our homes, generate electricity, and lead to sustainable and off-grid energy at home.

 Further, we can also take advantage of feed-in tariffs where homeowners can earn money by giving energy back to the grid.
-Despite this, renewable energy and solar energy, in particular, is still facing challenges.
-This can range from economic costs of production and even a lack of infrastructure to improve its installation and efficiency7.
+Despite this, renewable energy and solar energy, in particular, are still facing challenges.
+This can range from economic costs of production and even a lack of infrastructure to improve its installation and efficiency6.
 Therefore, there is still lots to be done.

 Wind energy is another form of energy that we can rely on.
 Depending on location, homeowners can install their own wind turbine.
-The UK as an example has no shortage of wind.
+The UK, as an example, has no shortage of wind.
 The winter is a particularly windy time of year.
-So, it would be possible to harness the wind energy and use it to heat our homes at a time when we need it.
-Installing at home wind turbines can help to reduce energy use and it can also help to reduce energy bills.
+So, it would be possible to harness the wind energy and use it to heat our homes when we need it.
+Installing at-home wind turbines can help reduce energy use, and it can also help to reduce energy bills.